Roland Jupiter-8: Jupiter changes and successors

 Throughout the production of the JP-8 there were several changes.
 Starting at serial #171700 the D/A converter on the Interface board was changed from 12-bit to 14-bit.
 This change was made mainly to improve tuning stability.
 The problem with the 12-bit digital-to-analog converter on the original JP-8 is that it could cause the autotune to be inaccurate in some instances.
 Some say to avoid these early JP-8's while others say they haven't experienced tuning problems.
 Starting at serial #242750 the LEDs of the display were changed to brighter ones.
 Starting at serial #282880 the JP-8 came standard with a DCB port.
 These newer JP-8's may be referred to as JP-8A's.
 DCB, or Digital Control Bus, was Roland's pre-MIDI interface that allowed the JP-8 to talk to other DCB enabled hardware, such as the Roland MC-4 and MC-8 microcomposers.
 Previous JP-8's had the option of having the OC-8 retrofit installed to give it DCB capability.

-The Jupiter-6 was released 2 years after the JP-8 and was an attempt at more affordable version of Roland's flagship.
+The Jupiter-6 was released 2 years after the JP-8 and was an attempt at a more affordable version of Roland's flagship.
 It features a similar voice architecture and appearance.
 It stored fewer patches, and had six voices.
 In order to make it cheaper to manufacture, Roland chose to utilize integrated circuits, as opposed to the discrete circuits used for JP-8's oscillators and amplifiers.
 The JP-6 is built using Curtis CEM3340 chips for its oscillators, and CEM3360 for its voltage controlled amplifiers.
 These changes imparted a change in sonic character, meaning that the JP-6 is not simply a less-expensive version of the JP-8, but an instrument with its own distinct sound.
 Additionally, the Jupiter-6 features a true multimode resonant filter, built-in MIDI, unison detune function and the ability to activate multiple waveforms on a single oscillator.

 The Roland MKS-80 Super Jupiter is a MIDI-controlled, rack-mountable sound module with a similar voice architecture to the Jupiter-8.
 However, its first released incarnation in 1984 (revision 3 and 4) used hardware similar to its predecessor, the Jupiter-6 (which had a combination of Curtis VCO and VCA chips combined with Roland's own proprietary filters).
 In 1985, Roland released another revision of the MKS-80, known as Rev 5, which used different VCO, VCA and filter circuits.
 As a result, the MKS-80 Rev 5 can sound a bit different from its predecessors.
 The Rev 5 filter was also used in the JX-8P, JX-10 and MKS-70 synthesizers.